[Blog post] AI-based targeting in Gaza: Asser researcher Klonowska refines the debate on military AI

 Palestinians inspect the ruins of a building destroyed in Israeli airstrikes in Khan Younis in the southern of Gaza strip, on October 8, 2023. | By Palestinian News & Information Agency (Wafa) in contract with APAimages, CC BY-SA 3.0

-As the death toll in Gaza rises, the Israeli Defence Force’s controversial use of artificial intelligence-enabled decision-support systems sparks heavy debate amongst experts.
+As the death toll in Gaza rises, the Israel Defence Force’s controversial use of artificial intelligence-enabled decision-support systems sparks heavy debate amongst experts.
 In her recent blog post for the Lieber Institute, Klaudia Klonowska calls experts to shift away from abstract discussions of emerging AI and to instead concentrate on existing applications and how they are currently reshaping the realities of war.

-Artificial intelligence-enabled decision-support systems, (AI-DSS) like the Gospel and Lavender that are currently being used by the Israeli Defence Force (IDF) are technically different from autonomous weapons systems (AWS).
+Artificial intelligence-enabled decision-support systems, (AI-DSS) like the Gospel and Lavender that are currently being used by the Israel Defense Forces (IDF) are technically different from autonomous weapons systems (AWS).
 AI-DSS process and filter information that is then presented to a human operator who makes the final decision of authorising a target.
 Although this system suggests that there is a greater level of human involvement in decision-making compared to AWS, Asser Institute researcher Klaudia Klonowska points to several expert opinions raising concerns about the shortened timeframe of deliberation and the cognitive limits of human operators when using AI-DSS.
 High-pressure situations and biases can lead to an overreliance on decisions made by AI, increasing the risk of targeting civilians.

 Klonowska’s review, recently published as a blog post for the Lieber Institute, finds that two types of interventions have emerged in response to the IDF's reported use of AI-DSS: one focusing on human conduct and responsibilities under international humanitarian law (IHL) and international criminal law (ICL), and the other examining the technology itself and its impact on warfare.
 The latter group questions whether AI-DSS affect compliance with legal norms and contribute to civilian harm.